HL7/davinci-alerts/input/pagecontent/StructureDefinition-adt-notification-condition-intro.md

 **Additional Profile specific implementation guidance:**

-- Following [US Core guidance] the Condition resource references the Encounter resource and not the reverse.
 - Note that for the admission/transfer/discharge scenario, `Condition.encounter` is a "reverse link" to the Encounter resource and cannot be traversed from the MessageHeader within the Message Bundle.

 ### Examples